cpmech/gosl/doc/InstallationOnMacOS.md

 The installation on macOS includes:

 1. Xcode
-2. MacPorts
+2. HomeBrew and dependencies
-3. CMake and Lapack
-4. SuiteSparse
-5. Go (golang)
+3. Go language
-6. Gosl
+4. Gosl

 ## 1 Xcode